-Students arriving after 8:25 a.m. must sign in and obtain a tardy slip from the school office before going to class.
+Students arriving after 8:15 a.m. must sign in and obtain a tardy slip from the school office before going to class.
 All students departing early from school must sign out in the school office before leaving the school.
 Students must be accompanied by a parent or have parental permission via a note or a parent-initiated phone call.
 Students should not leave early except for important, parent-initiated circumstances.
+Lunches off campus must be accompanied by a parent or approved adult, unless the student is a senior.
+Student drivers needing to leave for legitimate appointments must have parent permission by email to the main office to be excused.